tes/compoxure/README.md

 ## What is it

 Compoxure is a composition proxy - you put it in front of a back end service that acts as a template into which content from microservices is composed.
-It is designed to be simple, fast and failure tolerant - e.g. you won't need to build complex patterns around micro services to deal with failure scenarios.
+It is designed to be simple, fast and failure tolerant - e.g. you won't need to build complex patterns across and around all of your micro services to deal with failure scenarios, they just serve out HTML and should just fail fast.

 ## How it works